microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#5000 - Process Model 2.0.md

   - However, it is unfortunately not possible with COM to have an elevated client attach to an unelevated server that's registered at runtime.
-Even in a packaged environment, the OS will reject the attempt to `CoCreateInstance` the content process object. this will prevent elevated windows from re-connecting to unelevated client processes.
+Even in a packaged environment, the OS will reject the attempt to `CoCreateInstance` the content process object.
+This will prevent elevated windows from re-connecting to unelevated client processes.
   - We could theoretically build an RPC tunnel between content and window processes, and use the RPC connection to marshal the content process to the